 Ann Kern and the Kona Historical Society – NSDAR Community Service Award Recipients

 The Kona Historical Society is a community based, non-profit organization that was founded in 1976 to collect, preserve and share the history of the Kona districts supported by over 1000 members internationally.
 Society member Ann Kern created the Hanohano O’ Kona (Honoring Kona), a free lecture series offered monthly to the community.
 Speakers and coordinators of the series donate their time lecturing on topics pertinent to Kona’s history.
 Today, Ann Kern serves as coordinator of the lecture series while also serving as lead interpreter for the Kona Historical Society’s Kailua Village Walking Tour and Greenwell Store Living History Museum.

-Filed under: aloha, Announcements, Big Island, Entertainment, Hawaii, Hawaiian, Kona | Tagged: Daughters of Hawaii, Hulihe`e Palace | Leave a comment »
+Filed under: aloha, Announcements, Big Island, Community, Hawaii, Kona | Tagged: Ann Kern, Beverly Brand, Hawai’i Loa Chapter of the National Society of the Daughters of the American Revolution | Leave a comment »